paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 **(b) Special access programs** Nothing in this subchapter shall be construed to limit the authority of the head of an agency to grant or deny access to a special access program.

-**(c) Authorities of Director of National Intelligence** Nothing in this subchapter shall be construed to limit the authorities of the Director of National Intelligence as the head of the intelligence community, including the Director’s responsibility to protect intelligence sources and methods from unauthorized disclosure as required by section 103(c)(6) 11 See References in Text note below. of the National Security Act of 1947.
+**(c) Authorities of Director of National Intelligence** Nothing in this subchapter shall be construed to limit the authorities of the Director of National Intelligence as the head of the intelligence community, including the Director’s responsibility to protect intelligence sources and methods from unauthorized disclosure as required by [section 3024(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/i&num=0&edition=prelim).

 **(d) Exemptions to release of information** Nothing in this subchapter shall be construed to limit any exemption or exception to the release to the public under this subchapter of information that is protected under subsection (b) of [section 552 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552&num=0&edition=prelim) (commonly referred to as the “Freedom of Information Act”), or [section 552a of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552a&num=0&edition=prelim) (commonly referred to as the “Privacy Act”).